stantchev/lunaro/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under "All rights reserved".
 See the LICENSE file for details.

 ## Support